You are here

-Arthroscopic Articular Cartilage Paste Grafting has been used by Dr. Stone for the past 20 years to treat arthritic and traumatic lesions of the knee in over 200 cases with excellent pain relief.
+To repair OCD lesions we applied our Arthroscopic Articular Cartilage Paste Grafting technique that has been used by Dr. Stone for the past 20 years to treat arthritic and traumatic lesions of the knee in over 500 cases with excellent pain relief.
 A study of the 2 - 12-year outcomes of Articular Cartilage Paste Grafting to treat arthritic lesions was published and can be found here.
 The goal in treating arthritic lesions, traumatic lesions, and failed OCD lesions with Articular Cartilage Paste Grafting is the same.
 The intent is to stimulate a healing response that covers the lesion with a protective layer of fibrocartilage and/or hyaline cartilage.
 The regenerate cartilage protects the underlying bone and serves to reduce pain and swelling.
 Articular Cartilage Paste Grafting has been successfully applied to OCD lesions as both a primary treatment and as a salvage procedure for defects that fail other attempts at repair.